alptheexplorer/epflLectureNotes/README.md

 These are my lecture/textbook notes that I am using for my Computer Science study at EPFL.
 I try to update them weekly and you should find a compiled pdf under each section.

 ## How I take them?
 I initially took notes for semesters one and two in latex, using markdown only for programming courses.
 But I recently discovered [pandoc](https://pandoc.org/) which allows for latex inside markdown and this has been my new goto.
 I also use [this](https://github.com/alptheexplorer/epflLectureNotes/blob/master/produce.sh) shell script to do an automatic compilation from latex-flavored markdown to pdf.
+Also note that not all notes are taken by me, some of them are notes from professors or other students that I have found in our drive common to our section.
+Generally those taken by me will have my name somewhere.

 ## The notes